 The doses and regimen for parenteral administration in patients with GERD have not been established.

 Dosage for Pediatric Patients <1 year of age Gastroesophageal Reflux Disease (GERD)

-The studies described in PRECAUTIONS, Pediatric Patients 1 to 16 years of age suggest that the starting dose in pediatric patients 1 to 16 years of age is 0.25 mg/kg intravenously (injected over a period of not less than two minutes or as a 15 minute infusion) q 12 h up to 40 mg/day.
+The studies described in PRECAUTIONS, Pediatric Patients 1–16 years of age suggest that the starting dose in pediatric patients 1-16 years of age is 0.25 mg/kg intravenously (injected over a period of not less than two minutes or as a 15-minute infusion) q 12 h up to 40 mg/day.

-While published uncontrolled clinical studies suggest effectiveness of famotidine in treatment of peptic ulcer, data in pediatric patients are insufficient to establish percent response with dose and duration of therapy.
+While published uncontrolled clinical studies suggest effectiveness of famotidine in the treatment of peptic ulcer, data in pediatric patients are insufficient to establish percent response with dose and duration of therapy.
 Therefore, treatment duration (initially based on adult duration recommendations) and dose should be individualized based on clinical response and/or gastric pH determination and endoscopy.
-Published uncontrolled studies in pediatric patients 1 to 16 years of age have demonstrated gastric acid suppression with doses up to 0.5 mg/kg intravenously q 12 h.
+Published uncontrolled studies in pediatric patients 1-16 years of age have demonstrated gastric acid suppression with doses up to 0.5 mg/kg intravenously q 12 h.